maldun/Python-HPC/source/Program.rst

 Programming in Python
 ===========================================

-In this section I will give all tools for programming with Python.
+In this section I will give an overview of important tools for programming with Python.
 The sections are ordered by programming paradigms.
-If you are new to programming, the last paragraph of this section contains an overview of the paradigms. ( :ref:`paradigm_ref` )
+If you are new to programming, the last paragraph of this section contains an overview of these paradigms. ( :ref:`paradigm_ref` )

 Commenting in Python
 -------------------------------------------